-The Division of Performing Arts includes the Department of Dance, the School of Music, and the Department of Theatre Arts.
+The Division of Performing Arts includes the Department of Dance, the School of Music, the Department of Theatre Arts, and the Certificate in Arts Entrepreneurship.
 The division fosters interdisciplinary collaboration among these units, coordinates artistic and academic activities, and sponsors a full array of performances and symposia.
 Performances are supported by professional staff in the division's Performing Arts Production Unit.

 For information about the division and its programs and events, visit the Division of Performing Arts website.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first- or second-semester standing.

 Exploration of African traditional dance form evolution through movement; movement vocabulary of principle dances and their musical structures; dance and cultural histories; class sessions include warm up, progressions across the floor, and execution of traditional Caribbean dances (e.g., Yanvalou from Haiti, Orisha dance from Cuba, Brazil and Soca social dance from Trinidad).
 Same as DANC:1085.

 How the Beatles' music was influenced by American pop music, the drug culture, and the avant-garde, nonwestern instruments and philosophy, anti-war sentiments, world politics, and so forth; Beatlemania's impact on British and American cultures and its role in opening Eastern Europe to the West.
 GE: Literary, Visual, and Performing Arts.
 Same as MUS:1800.